dcsil/Achievo/product_research/use_cases.md

 ## Functional Requirements
 **Priority Features — Gamification & Notifications**
 1. Users can earn in-game coins by completing tasks.
-2. Users receive reminders as notifications for upcoming milestones and deadlines at defined intervals (e.g., 24 hours, 1 hour, 15 minutes before due time).
+2. Users receive reminders as notifications at defined intervals.
 3. Users can use coins to purchase and open blind boxes.
-Each blind box contains a randomized collectible from a curated series of images, with a chance to unlock secret rewards such as animated GIFs.
+Each blind box contains a randomized collectible from a curated series of images, with a chance to unlock secret rewards.
 4. Users can view their unlocked prizes on a dedicated page.
-5. Allow user to sync with Canvas:
-   - When a new task (assignment, quiz, etc.) is created in Canvas, it is automatically imported and added to the extension’s task list—users don’t have to enter it manually.
-   - When a task is marked as completed in Canvas, its status is automatically updated as complete in the extension, ensuring users never need to update completion status twice.

 **Deprioritized Feature — Scheduling**